-We have also asked three leading local scientists to join us in the evenings and give in-depth lectures on the Białowieża Forest and its wildlife.
+We have also asked leading local scientists to join us in the evenings and give in-depth lectures on the Białowieża Forest and its wildlife.

 Finally, we will also point out several options for self guided walks so you can see the forest at your own pace and have some private time.
 Our experienced and enthusiastic nature guides will point out all the wildlife around as well as keep you informed about the region’s history and ethnic diversity.

-Day 1: Join us in Warsaw by 12:00 and transfer to the Białowieża Forest
+Join us in Warsaw by 13:00 and transfer to the Białowieża Forest

-On the 8th day, we transfer you back to Warsaw.
-We plan to arrive by lunch time, show you around the Warsaw Old Town and finish by 17:00.
+On the last day, we transfer you back to Warsaw.
+We plan to arrive at Warsaw and finish by 14:00.
 Basic participation costs include the transfer, accommodation, plentiful breakfasts and 3-course dinners.
 If you feel like watching wildlife on your own – it’s all you pay for.
 You will even receive a detailed map of the area and suggestions for self guided walks to help your personal exploration.

 Wildlife watching trips are optional; charged on the spot

-On the grounds of our lodge we will run the Festival’s Office where you will be able to find out and subscribe to our guided wildlife watching trips on a daily basis.
+On the grounds of our lodge we will run the Festival Office where you will be able to find out and subscribe to our guided wildlife watching trips on a daily basis.
 We will offer at least 3–4 different trips each day according to current wildlife situation and weather.
 These trips include transportation, guiding and all entry fees.

 This way you compose your own itinerary on the spot and are charged for the trips you choose, separately.
 Only debit or credit cards are accepted (Visa and MasterCard), so no cash is needed.
 All trips start and finish at the lodge.

-A variety of reasonably priced trips will be offered
+A variety of trips will be offered

-Bison Safari, 2–3hrs
+Bison Safari, 3-4 hrs

-UNESCO Site, 4–7 hrs
+UNESCO Site, 4–6 hrs

 Wildlife tracking course, 4hrs